mariamagneu/mariamagneu/README.md

 - 👀 I’m interested in new things that make tasks easier
 - 🌱 I’m currently learning HTML, CSS but piloting towards javascript
 - 💞️ I’m looking for a job!
 Highly communicative & energetic and love to work in partnerships between tech companies/startup projects.
-- 📫 How to reach me? telegram mariamneu
+- 📫 How to reach me? telegram mariamneu, neumaraimagdalena@gmail.com, https://www.linkedin.com/in/maria-magdalena-neu-85845b141/